Free expat tax extension icon

 EFTPS status update

-• Business taxpayers – including sole proprietors, partnerships, and corporations.
-These groups must often use electronic funds transfer for payroll and excise deposits under rules in 26 CFR 31.6302.
+• Business taxpayers, including sole proprietors, partnerships, and corporations.
+Many must use EFT for payroll and excise deposits under 26 CFR 31.6302.

-• Federal agencies – follow the EFTPS guide for government payments.
+• Federal agencies, per the EFTPS guide for government payments.

-• Existing individual EFTPS users – people enrolled before 17 October 2025 can keep paying through their current account.
+• Existing individual EFTPS users enrolled before October 17, 2025.

 EFTPS alternatives for new individual users